taurus-org/taurus/doc/source/devel/howto_macros/macros_general.rst

     .. image:: ../../_static/kwrite_config.png

-Now you are ready to start writting your macro!
+Now you are ready to start writing your macro!
 Type *spock* on the command line.
 Once you are in spock, you can use the :class:`~sardana.macroserver.macros.expert.edmac` to create/edit macros.
 Let's say you want to create a new macro called *hello_world* in a new macro library